OriGuez/Project-Web/README.md

-# React-Web App + Server
+# React-Web App + Servers
-This is Exercise 2 submission by Matan Sabag and Ori Guez.
+This is the Final submission by Matan Sabag and Ori Guez.
-React Web App + Server
+React Web App + Servers

+# Wiki
+## The wiki is in "wiki" folder in [Wiki Directory](./wiki/)

 # Exercise 1
 Exercise 1 main branch is called "main" and is here: